 A holiday to the Gorges du Verdon is not just about the gorge though.
 Coming here during the summer months, you’re likely to witness the lavender and sunflower fields at their peak and they are really spectacular.

 La Farigoulette Accommodation

-The campsite has a mixture of mobile homes, safari tents, pitches for campervans and tent pitches.
+The campsite has a mixture of accommodation available.
+There are mobile homes, safari tents and pitches for tents and small campervans like the Mazda Bongo or VW Campervan.
 All the pitches are spaced out nicely.
 There isn’t a great deal of grass around but there are lots of pine trees offering shade giving it a lovely natural feel.

 We opted for the safari tent (tente ciela nature lodge).
 We had 2 bedrooms (one double and one bunk bed), a decent kitchen with hob, microwave and fridge with freezer and a bathroom.
 There was a living area with a large dining table if you didn’t want to eat outside on the large decking area.

 Camping La Farigoulette is one of the best 5 star campsites in France.
 For such a small site, it has a lot to offer.
 It’s main selling point is that it is set on the banks of the Verdon River and so can offer a whole range of watersports.

 Electric Boating – if we could pinpoint one thing in particular that made our Gorges du Verdon camping experience so special, it would be our day out on the electric boat we hired from the watersports centre.
 We hired the boat (at an additional cost) for half a day and set off down the river towards Lac Saint Croix with a picnic on board.